Subscribe to Our Newsletter

 by Großwald

-Boeing has signed a $2.4 billion deal with the U.S. Air Force to deliver 15 additional KC-46A Pegasus tankers, a critical step in the modernization of the Air Force’s aerial refueling fleet.
-This order, part of the eleventh of 13 planned production batches, increases the total number of KC-46As ordered globally to 168.
-The Air Force aims to build a fleet of 179 Pegasus aircraft, though future orders beyond this target are under consideration.
+Boeing has signed a $2.4 billion agreement with the U.S. Air Force to deliver 15 additional KC-46A Pegasus aerial refueling tankers, marking the eleventh of 13 planned production batches.
+This order raises the total number of KC-46As ordered worldwide to 168 and keeps the Air Force on track to meet its initial goal of a 179-strong Pegasus fleet.
+Discussions are already underway regarding potential orders beyond this target.

-To date, Boeing has delivered 89 KC-46As to the U.S. Air Force, while Japan has received four units.
-Israel has also formalized its intent to acquire four Pegasus tankers, with the first deliveries expected in 2025.
-The latest batch of 15 aircraft will be manufactured at Boeing’s facility in Everett, Washington, with final delivery projected for 2028.
+Boeing has delivered 89 KC-46As to the U.S. Air Force to date, along with four units to Japan.
+Israel has also formalized plans to acquire four Pegasus tankers, with the first deliveries slated for 2025.
+The latest batch of 15 aircraft will be produced at Boeing’s Everett, Washington facility, with deliveries expected to conclude by 2028.

-Major Andrew Doenitz, commander of the 305th Expeditionary Air Refueling Squadron, highlighted the significance of the Pegasus, stating:
+Major Andrew Doenitz of the 305th Expeditionary Air Refueling Squadron emphasized the Pegasus's impact:

 “Although the KC-46A previously operated under U.S. Central Command, this mission establishes a foundation for sustained expeditionary operations.”

-The KC-46A program has faced persistent challenges during its development and production phases, including:
+The KC-46A program has faced multiple obstacles, including:

-• Financial Strains: Boeing’s fixed-price contracts have led to significant financial losses, with the KC-46A program alone incurring $661 million in additional costs due to inflation and rising production expenses.
+• Financial Pressures: Boeing’s fixed-price contracts have led to significant financial losses, with the KC-46A program incurring $661 million in additional costs due to inflation and production challenges.

-However, the U.S. Air Force’s ability to fund the NGAS alongside other high-priority programs—such as the Next-Generation Air Dominance fighter jet and Collaborative Combat Aircraft drone—remains uncertain due to tightening budgets.
+The KC-46A is expected to face competition from the Next-Generation Aerial Refueling System (NGAS), scheduled for development in 2030.
+NGAS is designed for contested environments, featuring advanced stealth and survivability.
+However, the U.S. Air Force’s ability to fund NGAS alongside other high-priority initiatives, such as the Next-Generation Air Dominance fighter and Collaborative Combat Aircraft drones, remains uncertain amid budget constraints.

 Großwald profile image